Certificate of Completion

 - Complete micro-assignments and an individually tailored capstone project

 - Reflect on the learning experience and how it applies to the learner

 Open to those who teach at UofSC-Columbia or Palmetto College regional campuses.
 Priority will be given to those who will be teaching in a distributed learning (online or blended) or hybrid format within the upcoming academic year.
-Graduate students are not eligible during this application process.
+Graduate Teaching Assistants (GTAs) and graduate students are NOT eligible.